GravityKit/GravityView/readme.txt

 = 2.15 on September 21, 2022 =

-* Added: Entire View contents are wrapped in a container, allowing for better styling
+* Added: Entire View contents are wrapped in a container, allowing for better styling ([learn about, and how to modify, the container](https://docs.gravitykit.com/article/867-modifying-the-view-container-div))
 * Added: When submitting a search form, the page will scroll to the search form
 * Modified: Select and Multiselect search inputs will now use the connected field's "Placeholder" values, if defined in Gravity Forms ([read about Search Bar placeholders](https://docs.gravitykit.com/article/866-search-bar-placeholder))
 * Improved: Date comparisons when using `[gvlogic]` with `greater_than` or `less_than` comparisons